Loading...

 | Starting price (March 2026) | $19/mo | ~$12/mo |

-Pricing and features verified March 2026.
-Competitor data sourced from ViewStats's official website.
-Check their site for current pricing.
+Data verified March 2026.
+Competitor data from ViewStats's website.

 ViewStats' outlier score has genuine signal for identifying content the algorithm recently favored in a niche.
 I used it primarily for competitor channel research — finding which topics had broken out for channels in my niche before deciding whether to cover a similar angle.
 The database is well-indexed by category.
 TubeAnalytics added value at the next stage.
 Its view velocity feature showed within 48 hours whether a topic that worked for a competitor would also resonate with my specific audience.
 For two videos I made based on ViewStats research — similar topics, similar thumbnail styles — view velocity diverged significantly by day two.
 The one that broke out had 72% US viewership; the slower one was drawing primarily from markets with much lower CPM.
 ViewStats identified which topics were working for others in my niche.
 TubeAnalytics told me which of those topics were working for me specifically — and which audience segments were watching.
 That distinction becomes commercially important for any monetized creator: a video that performs 3× for a competitor may earn very different revenue depending on which market is clicking through.
 Optimizing for outlier topics without understanding which audiences they attract is incomplete information.
 TubeAnalytics completed that picture post-publish in a way ViewStats' public data never could.